Skip to main content

 Rule 3301-101-07 | Transfer of scholarship.

 Scholarships may be transferred to other registered providers or alternative public providers pursuant to this rule.
-Both the applicant and the provider accepting the transferred student shall be required to notify the department and the public school district writing the IEP of the applicant's intent to transfer and the anticipated effective date of transfer.
+Both the applicant and the provider accepting the transferred student will notify the department of education and workforce and the public school district writing the IEP of the applicant's intent to transfer and the anticipated effective date of transfer.
 The provider enrolling the applicant may provide such notification to the department and the public school district on the applicant's behalf, if so designated in writing or through electronic communication by the applicant.
 Scholarships are not transferable to other students.

 Supplemental Information